Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Lens Distortion

 The presented perspective model can be used to mimic the real-world anamorphic lens and its effects.
 Effects such as \emph{disproportionate lens breathing} using focal length-based parametrization, which are unique to anamorphic photography \cite{Sasaki2017_5PilarsOfAnamorphic,Neil2004CineLens}.
-Some additional lens-corrections may be added to the initial ray-map, to simulate more complex lens distortion and lens imperfections.
+Some additional lens-corrections may be added to the initial ray-map, to simulate more complex lens distortions and lens imperfections.

-Below an algorithm for anamorphic distortion of view coordinates is presented, which can be used as an input for primary-ray map algorithm (Equation \vref{eq:double spherical theta}).
-It is based on the \emph{Brown-Conrady} lens-distortion model \cite{Wang2008BrownConradyNewModelLensDistortion} in a division variant \cite{Fitzgibbon2001LensDivision}.
-It is executed on view-coordinates $\vec v$, forming alternative vector $\vec v'$.
+Below, an algorithm for aximorphic distortion of view coordinates is presented, which can be used as an input for viewing-ray map algorithm (equation \vref{eq:double spherical theta}).
+The algorithm is based on the \noun{Brown-Conrady} lens-distortion model \cite{Wang2008BrownConradyNewModelLensDistortion} in a division variant \cite{Fitzgibbon2001LensDivision}.
+It is executed on a view-coordinate $\vec v$, forming alternative vector $\vec v'$.

 where $\vec c_1,\vec c_2$ are the cardinal-offset parameters, $\vec q_1,\vec q_2$ are the thin-prism distortion parameters and $\vec p_1,\vec p_2$ are the decentering parameters.
-A set of $\vec k$ parameters define radial distortion for each anamorphic power axis. $\vec v$ is the input view-coordinate, and $\vec v'$ is the view coordinate with applied lens-transformation. $\vec\varphi\in[0,1]^2$ is the anamorphic interpolation weight, defined in Section \vref{sec:primary-ray map}.
+A set of $\vec k$ parameters define radial distortion for each aximorphic power axis. $\vec v$ is the input view-coordinate, and $\vec v'$ is the view coordinate with applied lens-transformation. $\vec\varphi\in[0,1]^2$ is the aximorphic interpolation weight, defined in section \vref{sec:primary-ray map}.